Program Management | Santa Rosa, CA | Full Time

 Essential Duties & Responsibilities

-- Work with Program Director to develop contractual scopes of work and budgets
+- Support the Program Director or Project Manager to develop contractual scopes of work.

 Required Experience & Education

-- Bachelor's degree with major coursework in child development, community health, social services or related field.
+- Bachelor's degree in child development, psychology, education, or related field or equivalent experience.

-- On-the-job experience in prevention, health promotion and/or health education experience, especially dealing with diverse populations, together with academic coursework in health education, community health, social services or a closely related field may be substituted for a Bachelor's degree on a year-for-year basis.
+- On-the-job experience promoting healthy outcomes for children and families, especially diverse populations, together with academic coursework in child development, social services or a closely related field may be substituted for a Bachelor's degree on a year-for-year basis.

 - Bilingual/fluent (written and spoken) in Spanish and English preferred